hicksjduk/cartesian/README.md

 objects.

-The Cartesian product of _n_ sequences consists of all possible combinations in which the first element of the comhination is taken from the first sequence, the second element from the second sequence, and so on to the _nth_ element which is taken from the _nth_ sequence.
+The Cartesian product of _n_ sequences consists of all possible combinations that each include one value taken from each sequence.
+Each combination contains _n_ elements; its first element is taken from the first sequence, the second element from the second sequence, and so on to the _nth_ element which is taken from the _nth_ sequence.

-For example, the Cartesian product of the sequences _(A,B)_, _(C,D)_ and _(E,F)_ consists of the following eight combinations:
+For example, the Cartesian product of the sequences _(A,B)_, _(C,D)_ and _(E,F)_ consists of the following combinations:
 * _(A, C, E)_
 * _(A, C, F)_
 * _(A, D, E)_